Charles-Zhang-Somewhere/Somewhere/README.md

     * You might be temping to use "visual_studio_faq" and "marvelous_designer_faq"...
     * However I will consider "software_library" a  solid tag because it differentiates from "library", but "c#_library" should really become "C#, software_library"
 2. Start with a knowledge, then either grow it into a note, or do something else.
 Don't keep everything scattered.
+3. A repository, during consolidation, should be used only for one type of files (e.g. pdf); During creation, it can be subject based.
+(Pending further definition)
+	* Thus we have: pure note repositories; Instead of mixing things together (even if we can).
+THis can aid in problems like University/Textbook delima.

 ## Case Studies